 - You may keep an eye on Kotak Standard Multi-cap fund as well.

-Latest update (08-Apr-2019) : Mirae India Equity fund has now become a Lage-cap oriented Fund.
+Latest update (08-Apr-2019) : Mirae India Equity fund has now become a Large-cap oriented Fund and has been rename as Mirae Large Cap Fund.

 Best Mid/Small Cap Mutual Fund Schemes 2019